MLeidel/CodeScriber/CSdoc.md

 #### Prompt and Query

-To run an AI query start a new document and construct your prompt,
+To run an AI query **start a new document** and construct your prompt,
 or select some text for the prompt.

 Then use **Ctrl-G** to send the prompt.
 In a few seconds the response will fill a new document page.

+Instead of a promt, if you enter:
+-    _log_ the current AIlog will load into the document
+-    _new_ will start a new chat conversation
 ---

 ## Spell Check

-To spell check some text first select the text.
+To spell check some text **first select the text**.
 Then hit **Ctrl-Alt-C**.
 You will get a list of miss-spelled words and possible corrections.

 ---